Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 Google Maps API was used in order to display the interactive map. (link: https://developers.google.com/maps/documentation/javascript/overview?hl=en)

-OpenCage Geocoding API was used to convert the string inputted by the user into coordinates.
+OpenCage Geocoding API was used to convert the string inputted by the user into coordinates. (link: https://opencagedata.com/api)

+## Credits

+Please set the inline comments across the CSS, HTML and JS files for any code that has been taken from third parties.
+Any borrowed code is clearly labelled as such.

 `python3 -m http.server`